 - Inability to focus on anything but the thing causing the sensory overload.

-Unlike children who are non-disabled, it might be impossible for your child’s brain to switch off or ignore the item that sent them into a sensory overload.
+Unlike children who don't have autism, it might be impossible for your child’s brain to switch off or ignore the item that sent them into a sensory overload.

 It can be upsetting to you and your child’s everyday life when the selection of food they will eat is so narrow, but it’s essential to remain calm and help them find a routine that works for them.
 Use these 10 tips to help your child with their selective eating habits.